feature image

 Fukubishi and Kagerou Café

-Fukubishi is a renowned Wakayama Prefecture confectioner that was founded in 1933 and has just a single store.
-Its sweets are a famous souvenir from the region, particularly for Japanese holidayers who stay at the nearby Shirahama Onsen.
+Fukubishi is a Wakayama Prefecture confectioner that was founded in 1933 and has just a single store.
+Its sweets are a famous souvenir from the region, particularly for Japanese holidaymakers who stay at the nearby Shirahama Onsen.

-Yuzu-monaka is the oldest of Fukubishi’s three signature products, on sale since the company’s launch in 1933.
+Yuzu-Monaka is the oldest of Fukubishi’s three signature products and dates back to the company’s launch.
 A combination of yuzu and white bean paste sandwiched between two crisp rice wafers, it is popular year-round.

-Hamayu is a sweet of red bean paste wrapped in gyuhi (a kind of rice cake made from glutinous rice) sandwiched between two thin and crisp wafers made from rice powder.
+Hamayu is a sweet made with red bean paste wrapped in gyuhi (a kind of rice cake made from glutinous rice) sandwiched between two thin and crisp wafers made from rice powder.
 It is named after the white crinum flowers that grow by Shirahama’s beaches.

-Created in 1967, Kagerou is a sweet of buttercream sandwiched between two thin cakes that are crisp on the outside and soft on the inside.
-The name Kagerou means “heat shimmer” and was inspired by the ephemeral heat shimmer over ocean waves in summer.
+Created in 1967, Kagerou is a sweet made with buttercream sandwiched between two thin cakes that are crisp on the outside and soft on the inside.
+The name Kagerou means “heat shimmer,” and the sweet was inspired by the ephemeral heat shimmer seen over ocean waves in summer.
 Its delicate sweetness appeals to customers of all ages, and it was even presented to Emperor Showa and Empress Kojun when they visited Wakayama for the Kuroshio National Athletic Meet in 1971.
-Fukubishi also sells green tea-flavored “Cha-kagerou” and other versions of the sweet inspired by the changing seasons and Wakayama’s tea culture.
+Fukubishi also sells hojicha (roasted green tea) flavored “Cha-Kagerou”, as well as other versions of the sweet inspired by the changing seasons and Wakayama’s tea culture.

 image image image image image image